givo/nested-crud/README.md

 DELETE  /users/             ->  delete multiple users (support for filter and limit soon)
 ```

-* The action for nested items is the same:
+* The action mappinf for nested items is the same:

 ```
 POST    /users/:userId/books/           ->  create a new book inside a specific user's books